 - Deployment complexity: Because each microservice needs to be deployed separately, microservices multiply the effort required to deploy applications.
 You'll typically need to set up a different CI/CD pipeline and release automation tooling for each microservice, which is a lot more effort than having to manage just one deployment for a monolithic app.

-Tips for implementing a microservices architecture
+How to implement a microservices architecture

 - How many microservices do I need?
 The more microservices you implement, the harder it will be to deploy and manage them.
-It's wise to err on the side of fewer microservices, especially if you're new to the world of microservices architectures.
+It's wise to err on the side of fewer microservices, especially if you're new to the world of microservices design.

 - How will I deploy my microservices?
 Again, containers are the most common way to host microservices.
-But you may be able to achieve better cost and performance using serverless functions instead or another alternative to containers.
+However, you may be able to achieve better cost and performance using serverless functions instead or another alternative to containers.

 - How will I secure and manage my APIs?
 Since APIs are central to the way microservices apps function, ensuring that your APIs are secure and easy to manage is arguably even more important than doing the same for your application code.

 - How will I handle observability?
-Exposing, collecting and interpreting observability data can be especially tricky when you use a microservices architecture – so tricky, in fact, that the topic deserves its own section…
+Exposing, collecting, and interpreting observability data can be especially tricky when you use a microservices architecture – so tricky, in fact, that the topic deserves its own section…

 What to know about microservices observability